Time Based Volume Indicator - The Undistorted TradeStation Volume Indicator

 Alternatively, if you saw that same 200% - 300% volume bar, but the price action looked completely different, let's say it was a bar that was only 1.5 times normal size.
 Let's say it started very close to the bottom for the open, it ran up to a high and then it pulled back and closed in the lower third of the bar range, this is a bearish sign.
 Now this example shows a major switch took place during that bar and the volume was cause by bearish selling volume (not buying volume).
 The sellers came in and over powered the buyers and pushed it from the top of the range clear down into the bottom of the range before the bar closed.
 If this bar occurred at the end of a multiple bar move up it is probably the end of the upward thrust and it might be time to reverse your trade direction.

 The key to understanding volume is reading price action and volume action on the same exact bars, using time based volume to give you the true volume information you need, and reading the chart to see if price and volume are in harmony or if they are divergent.
-This approach uses the Time Based Volume Indicator to confirm the price breakout, make you suspect of a given price move, or tell you if it is the end of an price movement and likely a change in direction is coming.
+This approach uses the Time Based Volume Indicator to confirm the price breakout, make you suspect of a given price move, or tell you if it is the end of a price movement and high chance a change in direction is coming.
 No matter what the markets might present, using time based volume will eliminate volume distortions and increase your trading "edge".

 Next is the third most important topic which is "real time" support and resistance covered in this article and associated video titled "Fractal Channel for TradeStation – Boost Your Profits with Real Time Support and Resistance".